Slang terms for money: Czech Republic

-If someone has a large amount of money, but the exact amount is not known, people say je ve vatě ("he is in cotton wool") or je v balíku ("he's in a package").
+A 5 Czech koruna (CZK) coin is called a bůr in Czech, the CZK 10 coin is called a pětka (lit. 'five'), the CZK 100 note is called a kilo – a reference to the kilogram, the CZK 500 note is called a pětibába (lit. 'five old woman') – a reference to the woman on its face, or a pětikilo (lit. 'five kilograms'), the CZK 1000 note is called a litr – a reference to the litre, and a sum of one million korunas is called a mega – a reference to the 106 SI unit prefix.
+If someone has a large amount of money, but the exact amount is not known, people say je ve vatě (lit. 'he is in cotton wool') or je v balíku (lit. 'he is in a package').

+All the Czech koruna coins may also be referred to with their value and the suffix -kačka, (lit. 'duck'), such as: jednikačka, dvoukačka, pětikačka, desetikačka, padesátikačka.

 Eurozone

 Since its introduction in 1999, a number of slang terms for the euro have emerged, though differences between languages mean that they are not common across the whole of the eurozone.
 Some terms are inherited from the legacy currencies, such as quid from the Irish pound and various translations of fiver or tenner being used for notes.
 The German Teuro is a play on the word teuer, meaning 'expensive'.
-The Deutsche Mark by comparison was approximately worth half as much as the euro (at a ratio of 1.95583:1) and some grocers and restaurants have been accused of taking advantage of the smaller numbers to increase their actual prices with the changeover by rounding to 2:1, in Portugal the same has happened and usually use the term "Aéreo" with the meaning of "Aéreal", the currency that flies away.
-In Flanders the lower value copper coins are known as koper (copper) or rosse (~ginger, referring to the colour).
-Ege in Finland and Pavo (which is the usual Spanish translation of buck on movies or TV shows when it refers to dollars) in Spain are also terms applied to the euro.
+The Deutsche Mark was worth approximately half as much as the euro (the ratio was 1.95583:1) and some grocers and restaurants were accused of taking advantage of the smaller numbers to increase their prices by rounding to 2:1.
+I, in Portugal the same thing happened, and often the term "Aéreo" is used, with the meaning of "Aéreal", the currency that flies away.
+In Flanders the lower value copper coins are known as koper (copper) or rosse (roughly meaning "ginger", referring to the colour).
+Ege in Finland and Pavo (which is the usual Spanish translation of buck in movies or TV shows, where it refers to dollars) in Spain are also terms applied to the euro.
+In France, the term "balles" must have been missed as it came back for "Euro" despite the difference in value (1€ = 6.56FrF).

 India

-In India slang names for coins are more common than the currency notes.
+In India slang names for coins are more common than for the currency notes.
 For 5 paisa (100 paisa is equal to 1 Indian rupee) it is panji.
 A 10 paisa coin is called dassi and for 20 paisa it is bissi.
 A 25 paisa coin is called chavanni (equal to 4 annas) and 50 paisa is athanni (8 annas).
 However, in recent years, due to inflation, the use of these small value coins has declined, and so has the use of these slang terms.

-The more prevalent terms now (particularly in Mumbai and in Bollywood movies) are peti for a Lakh (Rs.
-100,000) and khokha for a Crore (Rs.
-10,000,000) and tijori for 100 crores (Rs.
-1,000,000,000).
-Peti also means "suitcase", which is the volume needed to carry a Lakh of currency notes.
-Tijori means a large safe or a cupboard, which would be the approximate space required to store that money in cash form.
-Because of the real estate boom in recent times, businessmen also use the terms '2CR' or '3CR' referring to two crores and three crores respectively.
+For larger amounts, 1 lakh = 100,000 and 1 crore = 10,000,000 (or in the Indian convention, 1,00,000 and 1,00,00,000 respectively).
+These are considered technical units in India (so not technically slang).